|

 Life + Time = Change

 That’s what makes suicide such an illogical choice.
-When I was suicidal, I saw it as the only solution because things were never going to change, not realizing that I was the one guaranteeing that things would never change, by taking away the things that always lead to change.
+When I was suicidal, I saw it as the only solution because things were never going to change, not realizing that I was the one guaranteeing that things would never change by taking away the things that always led to change.
 Of course, that logic escaped me, because I was making decisions emotionally from my own warped perspective.
 That’s why the best thing you can do, if you’re having suicidal thoughts, is to please, please, get out of your own head and talk to someone.
 Get help.
 Call a suicide hotline, go see a therapist, whatever it takes.
 What is going on in your head right now is wrong.
 You need to get a different perspective and realize that the decision you’re about to make is not the solution.
 Staying alive is the only thing that gives us hope for positive change.

 You deserve more.